joshnroy/solarized-dark-apparent-syntax/README.md

-# Solarized Dark Syntax theme
+# Solarized Dark Apparent Syntax theme

 Atom theme using the ever popular dark [solarized] colors that have been brightened up a bit to make them more apparent.